ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_acknowledgement_SOP.md

 #### nxn.se single cell database

 1. Go to the `src/` folder inside the `hca-ebi-wrangling` repository
-1. Run `python3 compare_tracker_with_nxn_sheet.py | pbcopy`
+1. Run `python3 compare_tracker_with_nxn_sheet**_version2**.py | pbcopy`

    This runs the script and copies the output to your clipboard.
+The updated version (version2) check for duplicates in comparison to the tracker sheet much more stringently.

 Once complete, paste the results into the leftmost cell under the latest dataset acknowledged.
 It’s already formatted with the tracker’s format, so it’s just a paste operation